-In an empirical1study based on select advanced and emerging economies for an interval stretching between 1970 and 2007, Kumar and Woo (2010) sought to find out how elevated levels of national debts affected the countries' expansion economically in the long term.
+In an empirical study based on select advanced and emerging economies for an interval stretching between 1970 and 2007, Kumar and Woo (2010) sought to find out how elevated levels of national debts affected the countries' expansion economically in the long term.
 The variables were public debt, population size, investment, and government size as independent variables while economic growth was the dependent variable.
-A time series regression model was applied in data analysis.
-The study's findings suggested that public debt negatively related with nations' growth economically, with the adverse effects of national debts being more pronounced among the emerging economies compares to its effects on the economies of the developed countries.
-Similar observations were made in the study by Qureshi and Ali (2010) who utilized time series OLS regression model to assess effects of public1debt on Pakistan's economy between 1981 and 2008.
-The study established that public-debt significantly and negatively impacted the country's economy.
+A time series regression model was applied to data analysis.
+The study's findings suggested that public debt is negatively related to nations' growth economically, with the adverse effects of national debts being more pronounced among emerging economies compared to their effects on the economies of developed countries.
+Similar observations were made in the study by Qureshi and Ali (2010) who utilized the time series OLS regression model to assess the effects of public1debt on Pakistan's economy between 1981 and 2008.
+The study established that public debt significantly and negatively impacted the country's economy.

-Kibui (2009) did a study that explored how national loan-funds sourced externally impacted Kenya's level of investment and its economy's 1 growth for the duration between 1970 and 2007.
-In the research, time series data for the said period was utilized touching on the varied study-variables.
-It was established that Kenya's public debt has been over/beyond set critical levels from 1982.
+Kibui (2009) did a study that explored how national loan funds sourced externally impacted Kenya's level of investment and its economy's lgrowth for the duration between 1970 and 2007.
+In the research, time series data for the said period was utilized touching on the varied study variables.
+It was established that Kenya's public debt has been over/beyond set critical levels since 1982.
 Kenya's ratio of debt servicing was found to constitute a large part of the country's total national output.
-It was further established that the level of investing done publicly negatively related with the country's level of public loans sourced externally as well as with its ratio for debt-servicing.
-The study suggested that debt relief could be utilized to help improve the level of investments in the economy and to stir the country's economic growth. the study suggested that there was need for government action in areas of poverty eradication, and economic growth supportive initiatives such as export promotion, an investment-friendly operating context and working to improve investor confidence in the economy's prospects.
+It was further established that the level of investing done publicly is negatively related to the country's level of public loans sourced externally as well as with its ratio for debt-servicing.
+The study suggested that debt relief could be utilized to help improve the level of investments in the economy and to stir the country's economic growth.
+The study suggested that there was a need for government action in areas of poverty eradication, and economic growth-supportive initiatives such as export promotion, an investment-friendly operating context, and working to improve investor confidence in the economy's prospects.

-Adofu and Abula (2010) undertook a study to investigate implications of national loan-funds sourced domestically on the expansion of Nigeria's economy.
+Adofu and Abula (2010) undertook a study to investigate the implications of national loan funds sourced domestically on the expansion of Nigeria's economy.
 The study covered the duration from 1986 to 2005.
-The study reported that loan-funds sourced domestically had a negative effect on national economic status of the country, hence required to be demotivated.
-The study argued that expansion of the country's tax net should be the way-forward.
-A similar study was executed in the Kenya by Maana et al. (2008) who also sought to know how national loans acquired domestically interacted with the country's economy using data for 1996 to 2007.
+The study reported that loan funds sourced domestically had a negative effect on the national economic status of the country, hence required to be demotivated.
+The study argued that expansion of the country's tax net should be the way forward.
+A similar study was executed in Kenya by Maana et al. (2008) who also sought to know how national loans acquired domestically interacted with the country's economy using data from 1996 to 2007.
 It was established that the government's sourcing of public loans internally did not occasion crowding out of local investors largely due to the advanced state of the country's financial markets.
-According to the study, loans acquired domestically by the government seemed to positively correlate with growth of the economy, albeit insignificantly.
+According to the study, loans acquired domestically by the government seemed to positively correlate with the growth of the economy, albeit insignificantly.